Background Image for Header:

 Inviting J-1 Scholars

-Please submit items 1-7 by email to firstname.lastname@example.org.
+- Please gather and submit items 1-8 listed below by email to firstname.lastname@example.org.

 2. Complete a Request for J-1 Exchange Visitor Visa Form.

 3. Complete the visitor's J-1 English Fluency Attestation Form.

 - Passport identity pages (also for prospective J-2 dependents, if applicable)

 - Copy of offer/invitation letter (with project description)

 6. *For unpaid (courtesy) appointments (*required only when the J-1 scholar is unpaid or funding is from a source other than WVU):

 - If the Dean has not signed the offer/invitation letter, please complete the Appointment Acknowledgment Form (on the Dean's Letterhead) to notify the Dean's Office in your college that you wish to invite a visiting scholar.